-Article 2.4.4 SICK LEAVE
+ARTICLE 2.4.4 SICK LEAVE

-- 1.0 Sick leave is intended to provide short-term income protection for illness, injuries, disability or exposure to contagious disease that render probationary or tenured Faculty Members unable to carry out their responsibilities to the University. - 1.1 A member who is on sick leave is entitled to receive full salary and benefits for a period of 105 calendar days.
+1.0 Sick leave is intended to provide short-term income protection for illness, injuries, disability or exposure to contagious disease that render probationary or tenured Faculty Members unable to carry out their responsibilities to the University.

+- 1.1 A member who is on sick leave is entitled to receive full salary and benefits for a period of 105 calendar days.
 To have the sick leave benefit period renewed in full, a member who is on sick leave must return to work for one (1) complete work day if the cause of the condition is completely different and in no way related to the first cause, or for sixty (60) calendar days if the cause of the condition is the same as the first. - 2.0 For sick leave absence of fewer than five (5) consecutive working days, or any number of absences adding up to fewer than twelve (12) working days in one (1) academic semester, no medical documentation is required.
-For any single absence lasting five (5) or more consecutive working days or for multiple absences totalling twelve (12) or more working days in one (1) academic semester, medical documentation may be required. - 3.0 Members with term appointments will accumulate sick leave credits at the rate of one and one half (1.5) days per month, for any month in which the Member works a minimum of ten (10) working days. - 4.0 A member shall inform the Chair as soon as possible of his or her illness in order that adequate alternative arrangements can be made to fulfill the Member's duties. - 4.1 The Department Chair shall advise the Human Resources department immediately when an absence due to illness or injury lasts five (5) consecutive working days, or totals twelve (12) non-consecutive working days in one academic semester. - 4.2 The Member shall keep the University informed of the latest medical opinion as to the likely duration of any extended or frequent illness.
+For any single absence lasting five (5) or more consecutive working days or for multiple absences totalling twelve (12) or more working days in one (1) academic semester, medical documentation may be required.
+Medical documentation may also be required to facilitate a return to work.
+The University will be reasonable in its requests for such documentation and will respect the member's right to privacy.
+The University will ensure that strict protocols are in place to restrict access to and to maintain the confidentiality of such information. - 3.0 Members with term appointments will accumulate sick leave credits at the rate of one and one half (1.5) days per month, for any month in which the Member works a minimum of ten (10) working days. - 4.0 A member shall inform the Chair as soon as possible of his or her illness in order that adequate alternative arrangements can be made to fulfill the Member's duties. - 4.1 The Department Chair shall advise the Human Resources department immediately when an absence due to illness or injury lasts five (5) consecutive working days, or totals twelve (12) non-consecutive working days in one academic semester. - 4.2 The Member shall keep the University informed of the latest medical opinion as to the likely duration of any extended or frequent illness.
 The Member shall provide periodic medical evidence verifying the illness and anticipated return-to-work date.
 A member's illness and/or injury resulting in a prolonged period of sick leave may prompt Human Resources to request application for Long Term Disability coverage.
 The member and the Chair will be contacted by Human Resources and provided with details of the application process.

-Article 2.4.5 COMPASSIONATE LEAVE
+ARTICLE 2.4.5 COMPASSIONATE LEAVE

-1.0 It is recognized that certain emergencies may arise in a Faculty member's personal or family life that may require his or her absence from the University for a limited period of time.

-- 2.0 Before departure, notice of such emergencies shall be given to the Dean of the Faculty member's Faculty, who may authorize leave for an appropriate period. - 3.0 A Faculty member shall, in co-operation with the Department Chair, make substitute arrangements for his or her teaching and other responsibilities during his or her absence.
+- 1.0 It is recognized that certain emergencies may arise in a Faculty member's personal or family life that may require his or her absence from the University for a limited period of time. - 2.0 Before departure, notice of such emergencies shall be given to the Dean of the Faculty member's Faculty, who may authorize leave for an appropriate period. - 3.0 A Faculty member shall, in co-operation with the Department Chair, make substitute arrangements for his or her teaching and other responsibilities during his or her absence.

-Article 2.5 RETIREMENT FROM THE UNIVERSITY
+ARTICLE 2.5 RETIREMENT FROM UNIVERSITY